 A doctor will check for fever, tenderness in the abdomen, and other common symptoms.
 If they suspect a kidney infection, they will order a urine test.
 This helps them check for bacteria, concentration, blood, and pus in the urine.

-The doctor may also order X-rays or an ultrasound to look for cysts, tumors, or other obstructions in the urinary tract.
+The doctor may also order an ultrasound to look for cysts, tumors, or other obstructions in the urinary tract.

-In people who do not respond to treatment within 72 hours, a CT scan (with or without injectable dye) may be ordered.
+For people who don’t respond to treatment within 72 hours, a CT scan (with or without injectable dye) may be ordered.
 This test can also detect obstructions within the urinary tract.

 The antibiotic options are: